keskival/universal-embodiment/benchmark.md

 Maybe we can make the embodiment grow as it eats herbs, and a goal would be to become longer.

 Let's make an even simpler version where the agents are already encoded as a sequence of agents and intents and observations.
+Then we don't need to extract and characterize the agencies.

+We can also have a variant where the controls are transparent and the agent doesn't need to learn the control model.
+It can already see what "buttons" each other agent pressed.

 ## Stage 1 - Passive learning